Most Common Longshore Workers Comp Injuries

 Unfortunately, the opportunities for injury are almost limitless in the dangerous line of longshore work.
 Everything from electrocution when replacing circuit breakers on containers, to falling into the water and drowning can occur.

-Most everday people do not stop to realize both how important longshore workers are to keeping our economy running.
+Most everyday people do not stop to realize both how important longshore workers are to keeping our economy running.
 And few people ever think about how dangerous this line of work truly is.

-If you were injured or made ill while working in a maritime environment, our skilled and experienced San Diego Area Longshore Workers Comp attorneys appreciate what you do, and are here to help you get the Workes Comp you deserve.
+If you were injured or made ill while working in a dock or maritime environment, our skilled and experienced San Diego Area Longshore Workers Comp attorneys appreciate what you do, and are here to help you get the Longshore Workers Comp you deserve.

-We offer a free consultation to evaluate your case and advise you on the best legal avenue to pursue in your unique situation, to ensure you collect the maximum compensation for which you qualify.
+Our experienced attorneys offer a free consultation to evaluate your case and advise you on the best legal avenue to pursue in your unique situation, to ensure you collect the maximum longshore workers compensation for which you qualify.